Skip to content

 println map.size() // Output 2

-You can use the each method to iterate through key-value pairs in a map.
+You can use the each method to iterate over key-value pairs in a map.

 groovy